 Website access and maintenance

-We try to ensure that the Fantasy Baseball UK website is available for trades and roster line-up changes as planned.
+When using the Yahoo Sports fantasy baseball platform, Fantasy Baseball UK has no control over, and is not liable for, the availability of the website for trades and roster line-up changes.
 In the event that the service is unavailable at any time, we regret that we are unable to make changes to team rosters retrospectively or award ‘missed’ fantasy points caused by the unavailability.

-If an error in the player statistics published by the MLB stats source results in the incorrect allocation of points, any adjustments to player points and standings are made entirely at the discretion of Fantasy Baseball UK.
+If an error in the player statistics published by the MLB stats source results in the incorrect allocation of points, any adjustments to player points and standings are made entirely at the discretion of Fantasy Baseball UK and Yahoo Sports.

 Changes to the game format